 Rutt-Etra FOR ISADORA 2 – TT plugin

 Please Donate if You Use This Plugin!
 This emulation of the legendary Rutt/Etra Video hardware video synthesizer would not exist except for the creativity of Bill Etra, who passed away in 2016.
-He was survived by his partner Roz who is disabled, lives on fixed income, has no surviving family to help her.
+He was survived by his partner Roz who is disabled, lives on a fixed income, and has no surviving family to help her.
 (Learn more about Bill and his partner Roz's story here.)
 But, right now, you can make a difference in Roz's life by making a donation to help support her via the donate button below maintained by the plugin's creator Vade.
 Please contribute to the memory of a true pioneer.
 The v002 Rutt-Etra plugin by Vade is an emulation of the legendary Rutt/Etra Video hardware video synthesizer created by Bill Etra and Steve Rutt.
-It modulates the scanlines or points that make up an video stream based on the brightness of the source or of another video stream.
-The results are beautifullly complex as was the original Rutt Etra.
+It modulates the scanlines or points that make up a video stream based on the brightness of the source or of another video stream.
+The results are beautifully complex as was the original Rutt Etra.
 Here's an example of an eye modulated by the Rutt Etra plugin.
 There are quite a few inputs on this plugin, and you should make sure to experiment with them all.
-But the most important when you're beginning are as follows: draw-mode: controls the method used to draw the modulated image. z-extrude: the distanec that the scanlines or points that make up the the original will be modulated based on the brightness of the displace image.
-(If no video stream is coneccted to the displace input, then the source image is used to displace itself) z-translate: How the image is translated towards or away from the 3D camera along the z-axis.
-The z-translate should generally be negative; otherwise you may not see the image.
+But the most important when you're beginning are as follows: draw-mode: controls the method used to draw the modulated image. z-extrude: the distance that the scanlines or points that make up the original will be modulated based on the brightness of the displace image.
+(If no video stream is connected to the displace input, then the source image is used to displace itself) z-translate: How the image is translated towards or away from the 3D camera along the z-axis.
+The z-translate should generally be negative; otherwise, you may not see the image.
 If you don't see an image, the first thing to try is to make the z-translate more negative. wire frame size: The thickness of the scanlines or points used to render the final image.
 Installing This is a 64-bit plugin for Isadora 3 only.
 You can get the Isadora 2 version by clicking here.
 Unzip the download and open the folder for your platform (i.e., Macintosh or Windows) • Choose Help > Open Plugin Folder > TroikaTronix Actor Plugins to open the external plugins folder on your computer.
 Drag the plugin to the TroikaTronix Actor Plugins folder opened above Restart Isadora 3 The source code for this plugin can be found on GitHub.